 How Long Do Late Payments Stay on Your Credit Report?

-Late payments can linger on your credit report for a considerable period, affecting your creditworthiness.
-The duration varies depending on the type of account and the severity of the delinquency.
-Generally, late payments can stay on your credit report for up to seven years.
-However, the impact of these late payments gradually diminishes over time.
+Late payments might remain on your credit record for a long amount of time, therefore influencing your creditworthiness.
+The kind of account and the degree of the delinquency determine the length of time.
+Late payments usually show on your credit record for up to seven years.
+Still, the effect of these late payments becomes less with time.

 Understanding the Impact of Late Payments